coolest/coolest/README.md

-hi im coolest, i need to diversify my languages fr.
-[![Top Langs](https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api/top-langs/?username=coolest)](https://github.com/anuraghazra/github-readme-stats)
+this statistic is kinda for myself im not gonna lie (interesting to see) [![Top Langs](https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api/top-langs/?username=coolest)](https://github.com/anuraghazra/github-readme-stats)

 <!--